I hope you will agree with me when I say:

 Prime lenses are lenses that have a fixed focal length.
 They are often simpler lenses, making them easier to manufacture and in return cost less and usually are of higher quality than zoom lenses.

-The drawbacks are the increase cost and slightly reduced quality from manufacturing something so complex.
+The drawbacks are the increased cost and slightly reduced quality from manufacturing something so complex.

 The aperture is measured in f-number of f/stop.